solariumAI/2016supreme/README.md

 ## View Site

-Visit the site at: https://solariumAI.github.io/2016supreme/index.html
+Visit the site at: https://solariumAI.github.io/2016supreme/

 ## Local Development

-To run this site locally, simply open the `index.html` file in your web browser. # 2016supreme
+To run this site locally, simply open `docs/index.html` file in your web browser.
-# 2016supreme